Obarun/66/README.md

 By default, 66 use [execline](http://skarnet.org/software/execline) as scripting language.
 [66-tools](https://framagit.org/obarun/66-tools) provide some additonal tools to help you on this task.
 Some are specific to `execline` where other can be used on classic shell.
+However, you can specify the scripting language to use.

 Examples of common use
 ----------------------